vedph/cadmus_api/Readme.md

 Both these services depend on the parts you choose to support, so they are implemented at the application level.

 ## History

+### 4.1.3

+- 2022-08-21: updated packages, where item filter has got the new property `FlagMatching`; consequently, its API model and controller have been updated.
+This is not a breaking change, as the default matching mode for flags is the only one which was implemented until now.
+Also, the preview `GetKeys` API method signature has been updated.

 ### 4.1.2